Ambient Monitoring Technology Information Center (AMTIC)

 You will need Adobe Acrobat Reader to view the Adobe PDF files on this page.
 See EPA's PDF page for more information about getting and using the free Acrobat Reader.

-This webpage is intended to provide information regarding the implementation of national near-road monitoring stations.
-Materials to be provided on this webpage include the Near-road NO2 Technical Assistance Document, the Near-road NO2 Pilot Study, materials used in support of the near-road NO2 pilot study, and other related near-road monitoring resources.
+This webpage is intended to provide information regarding ambient air pollution monitoring stations in the near-road environment known as the near-road monitoring network.
+The near-road monitoring network was initiated as part of the 2010 NO2 NAAQS review and has become a multi-pollutant monitoring network.
+Materials to be provided on this webpage include the list of near-road monitoring sites, the Near-road NO2 Technical Assistance Document, the Near-road NO2 Pilot Study, materials used in support of the near-road NO2 pilot study, and other related near-road monitoring resources.
 Additional near-road monitoring resources, particularly those regarding research, can be found on EPA’s Office of Research and Development’s Near Roadway Research webpage.

-The EPA, in cooperation with state, local, and tribal air agencies is tracking the installation and start-up of near-road NO2 monitoring stations across the country.
-As part of this effort, the Agency has created a list of active sites which includes critical meta-data about the sites and their target roads.
+The EPA, in cooperation with state, local, and tribal air agencies has tracked the installation of near-road NO2 monitoring stations across the country.
+As part of this effort, the Agency has created a list of sites and captured critical meta-data about the sites, their target roads and general operations.
 These meta-data include:

 - The Core Based Statistical Area (CBSA) in which the site exists